Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 As the players descend the stairs, read:

 <div class="description">
-<p>The broken cobwebs around you sway like a wedding veil, beckoning you forward as the ancient stairs creak and groan underfoot.
+<p>The broken cobwebs around you sway like a thin veil, beckoning you forward as the ancient stairs creak and groan underfoot.
 The gaping maw of the stairwell draws you deeper, swallowing you up as you descend further down its gullet.
 You descend one floor—two floors—three.</p>
 <p>The walls of the stone shaft narrow around you, forcing you to hunch your shoulders and pull in your elbows to continue downward.
 In the darkness, you can only hear the shuffle of your feet, the choking groan of the stairs, and the pounding of your blood in your ears. </p>
 <p>Finally, the descent levels out, and the spiral staircase ends at a darkened landing of  packed earth.
 A narrow tunnel supported by aged timber braces stretches ahead of you, its stone walls seeming to bleed with deposits of streaked, red clay.
 Eight feet ahead, the tunnel splits, branching to the left and right.</p>
 <p>As your eyes and ears adjust to the cold, subterranean corridor, you notice that the tunnel isn't as silent as the staircase above.
 An eerie, low-pitched sound echoes through the space—and you soon recognize it as a deep, incessant chanting.</p>